What To Do With Unwanted Gifts?

 Coupled with those letting go of holiday presents, it is a popular time of year for selling back diamonds, jewelry and luxury watches.
 Many opt to upgrade or downgrade these gifts into a piece of jewelry that they love or simply walk away with its cash value.
 Unwanted holiday presents are thereby turned into something useful and worthwhile.

 We also offer our customers an upgrade program whereby you can receive up to 10% more on your offer in the form of credit with our online partners.
-This allows you to offload luxury items you do not want and instead select from some of the best diamonds, jewelry and watches on the market.
+This allows you to offload luxury items you do not want and instead select from some of the best diamonds, designer jewelry, watches, bags and sneakers on the market.

 You could opt to return your item to the store it came from but this can inevitably pose problems.
 You need to know which store it came from and ideally have the receipt.
 If you don’t have this information, it can be difficult to obtain without offending the person who gifted it to you.
 Furthermore, when returning an item you can expect to receive store credit, which may or may not be helpful.